Skip top navigation

 Unique and Varied Interests?

-If your career interests combine multiple fields not addressed in the other five ASTL concentrations, the ASTL Individualized program could be just for you by allowing you to take courses from across the university and combine them with your education core.
+If your career interests combine multiple fields not addressed in the other four ASTL concentrations, the ASTL Individualized program could be just for you by allowing you to take courses from across the university and combine them with your education core.
 Music education and teacher leadership?
 History and peace building?
 In consultation with an advisor, design the program for you.

 Check out the tabs below for more information and consult a program rep today for more information!